-United States: From July 12 to October 11, 2012, a total of 306 infections with influenza A (H3N2) variant viruses have been reported in 10 states.
-16 of those confirmed cases have been hospitalized as a result of their illness; one death has occurred.
+• United States: From July 12 to November 10, 2012, a total of 310 infections with variant influenza viruses (306 H3N2v viruses, 3 H1N2v viruses and 1 H1N1v virus) have been reported in 10 states.
+Of the 306 H3N2v virus infections, 16 confirmed cases have been hospitalized as a result of their illness and one death has occurred.
 The vast majority of cases have occurred after prolonged swine exposure, though instances of likely human-to-human transmission have been identified.
 At this time, no ongoing human-to-human transmission has been identified.
-As a result of enhanced surveillance activities for H3N2v, one infection with an influenza A(H1N1)v virus and 3 infections with an influenza A (H1N2)v virus have been detected since July 2012.